Optimal network design for synchronization of coupled oscillators: Applications

-In the context of network synchronization, the Braess' paradox describes the counter-intuitive phenomenon that adding new links (or strengthening existing ones) may lead to loss of synchrony.
-To illustrate this fact, let us consider a lossless power network \footnote{For a lossless power network, the steady state operating point of the network is described by \eqref{eq: fixed point}.
-Therefore, the results in this paper are applicable to lossless power networks.} represented in Fig. \ref{fig:Braess_Paradox_1}-(a) (originally proposed in \cite{witthaut2012braess}), which we will refer to as $G_0$.
-This network has $4$ generators (orange nodes), $4$ load buses (green nodes), and $m_0=10$ transmission lines (solid lines) .
+The Braess' paradox refers to the counter-intuitive phenomenon of losing synchrony as a result of adding new links to a network, or strengthening the existing ones \citep{witthaut2012braess}.
+To illustrate this paradox, we consider the lossless power network represented in Fig. \ref{fig:Braess_Paradox_1}-(a), which we will refer to as $G_0$.
+This network has $4$ generators (orange nodes), $4$ load buses (green nodes), and $m_0=10$ transmission lines (solid lines).
 All nodes are assumed to have the same value of power demand/generation, in particular, $\omega_{i}=0.95$ for generators and $\omega_{i}=-0.95$ for load buses.
 Furthermore, all the edges in $G_0$ are assumed to have identical capacity equal to $1$.
-For these numerical values, the phase cohesiveness satisfies $\sin(\varphi(B_0,\mathbf{w}_0,\bomega))=0.95$, where $B_0$ is the incidence matrix of $G_0$, and $\mathbf{w}_0=\mathbf{1}_{10}$.
+For these numerical values, the phase cohesiveness satisfies $\sin(\varphi(B_0,\mathbf{w}_0,\bomega))=0.95$, where $B_0$ is the incidence matrix of $G_0$ and $\mathbf{w}_0=\mathbf{1}_{10}$.

-We consider the problem of adding new lines to the network (chosen from a set of candidate lines) in order to decrease the phase cohesiveness below $\gamma_d=\pi/3$.
-Notice that thermal limit constraints on the transmission lines are precisely equivalent to bounds on phase cohesiveness \cite{FD-MC-FB:11v-pnas}.
+For this network, let us consider the problem of adding new lines to the network (chosen from a set of candidate edges) in order to decrease the phase cohesiveness below the value $\gamma_d=\pi/3$.
 The candidate lines are indicated by dashed lines in Fig. \ref{fig:Braess_Paradox_1}-(a).
-We denote the subgraph induced by the candidate lines as $G_c$, their incidence matrix as $B_c \in \mathbb{R}^{8 \times 7}$, and their weights as $\mathbf{w}_c\in\mathbb{R}_{+}^7$.

-We would like to minimize the total capacity (measured as the $\ell_1$ norm of $\mathbf{w}_c$) added to the network.
-Hence, the optimization problem to be solved is
+We denote the subgraph induced by the candidate lines as $G_c$, its incidence matrix as $B_c \in \mathbb{R}^{8 \times 7}$, and its weights as $\mathbf{w}_c\in\mathbb{R}_{+}^7$.
+In what follows, we minimize the total capacity (measured as the $\ell_1$ norm of $\mathbf{w}_c$) added to the network, which can be posed as the following optimization problem: